Service Animal Policy

 This policy applies to service animals accompanying individuals with disabilities, and service animals in training accompanied by their trainer.
 Individuals with disabilities and service animal trainers accompanied by service animals are referred to throughout this policy as “handlers.”

 Service animals may accompany their student handlers in all areas of the College open to the public or to students (except for “restricted areas” as set forth in this policy).
 The College strongly encourages students with disabilities who use service animals to register with the Center on Disability as a resource in navigating any concerns related to disability.
 Details regarding the process for registering with the Center on Disability can be found on the College’s website.
 Students can reach the Center on Disability at 215-751-8050 or go to Room BG – 39.
-Additionally, students who plan to bring a service animal to campus should notify the College’s Department of Safety and Security in advance at 215-751-8111 or Room MG-12.
+Additionally, students who plan to bring a service animal to campus should notify the College’s Department of Public Safety in advance at 215-751-8111 or Room MG-12.
 Students should also notify their class instructors in advance if the service animal will accompany them to class.

 Service animals are permitted to accompany their handlers who are visitors in all areas of campus that are open to the public (except for “restricted areas” as set forth in this policy).
 Specific questions related to the use of service animals on the campus by visitors can be directed to the ADA Coordinator at 215-751-8039 or the Director for the Center on Disability at 215-751-8410.